Jalmari Jaakkola

 Kaarle Jalmari Jaakkola (1 January 1885 – 12 February 1964) was a Finnish historian and a professor of Finnish history at the University of Helsinki between 1932 and 1954.
 Jaakkola is known as a historian who primarily researched medieval history and sought to put forth that Finland existed as an entity already during that period.
 Some of Jaakkola's hypotheses are today considered to be overtly nationalist and outdated, but his influence during his lifetime remains undisputed.

-His other research interests included the historical origins of the Birkarls and Kvens, and the historical background of Kalevala epic poetry.
+His other research interests included the historical origins of the Birkarls and Kvens, and the historical background of the Kalevala, a compilation of epic poetry.

 Early life and education

 Jaakkola was born in Eurajoki to a peasant family of Markus Jaakkola and Johanna Fredrika Nuorante.
 He completed student matriculation in 1905 and studied history and Finnish language at the University of Helsinki.
 He made studying journeys to Germany and Sweden, and graduated with a bachelor's degree in 1909, a licentiate in 1921, and a PhD in 1923.
 The subject of his doctoral thesis was the legend of Saint Erik and its authenticity.

 He worked as a teacher and a headmaster until he was appointed a docent of Nordic history in 1923, and later a professor of Finnish history in 1932.